pauljones0/rfd-discord-bot/README.md

     *   **Name and Save:** Give your alert policy a descriptive name.

 **Specific Error Types to Consider Alerting On:**
-*   Persistent "Failed to fetch RSS feed" errors.
+*   Persistent "Failed to fetch RFD feed" errors.
 *   "Discord webhook failed" errors (could indicate an invalid URL or Discord API issues).
 *   "Firestore operation error" (read/write failures).
 *   Any unhandled panics or critical errors logged by the application.